ehwest/mdn_qms/README.md

 The present Quality Management System (QMS) is specifically designed to achieve and sustain the following goals.

-- [ ]  Registration of T1Pal with the FDA
+1. Registration of T1Pal with the FDA
-- [ ]  Meet FDA-defined "Special Controls" for T1Pal Operations
+2. Meet FDA-defined "Special Controls" for T1Pal Operations
-- [ ]  Support "Appropriate Validations" for T1Pal as a device
+3. Support "Appropriate Validations" for T1Pal as a device
-- [ ]  Implement certain "Quality Controls" needed to sustain T1Pal Operations.
+4. Implement certain "Quality Controls" needed to sustain T1Pal Operations.

 In this environment, **"Special Controls"** has been defined by the FDA as follows:

-- [ ]  Devices must protect against unauthorized access to and modification of data.
+    A. Devices must protect against unauthorized access to and modification of data.

-- [ ]  Device labeling must display the following warnings and limitations:
+    B. Device labeling must display the following warnings and limitations:

         1.  **Dosing decisions should not be made based on this device.**

         2.  **The user should follow instructions on the continuous glucose monitoring system.**

         3.  **This device is not intended to replace self-monitoring practices advised by a physician.**

 Web-site content (and/or any distributed promotional information) for the T1Pal "device"